 If you prefer a more traditional booking, start out with a travel search engine like Kayak or Google Flights to search all of the other sites.
 That will give you a good idea of the best website to use to save the most money on your next flight.

 Are you a student?
-Don’t miss our piece on the best websites for cheap, discount student flights.
+Don’t miss our guide to the best websites for cheap, discount student flights.

 Like this post?
 Pin it on Pinterest!